FundingCircle/jackdaw/doc/client.md

     (with-open [consumer (jc/subscribed-consumer consumer-config [topic-config])]
       (poll-and-loop! consumer processing-fn continue?))))
 ```
 Here, we create a consumer and subscribe it to the "foo" topic.
-The `poll-and-loop` function continuously fetches records every `poll-ms`, processes them with `processing-fn` and commits offset after each poll.
-A sample app using the Client API can be found in [Jackdaw/examples](https://github.com/FundingCircle/jackdaw/tree/master/examples)
+The `poll-and-loop` function continuously fetches records every `poll-ms`, processes them with `processing-fn` (app specific) and commits offset after each poll.
+For a simple sample app using the Client API see examples/rolldice<sup>[7](#clientapiexample)</sup>).

 The `jackdaw.client.log/log` function can be useful for testing.
 It takes a consumer instance that has already been subscribed
 to one or more topics, a polling interval in ms, and optionally a `fuse-fn`, and returns a lazy infinite sequence of "datafied" records in the order
 that they were received by calls to the Consumer's `.poll` method.
-If `fuse-fn` was provided, it stops after `fuse-fn` returns false, otherwise it keeps polling, because `log` takes care of the looping.
+If `fuse-fn` was provided, it stops after `fuse-fn` returns false, otherwise it keeps polling.
 In this example, the consumer will see all records written to the "foo"
 topic due to the use of `jc/subscribe`.
 We just
 write the record to standard out to demonstrate the keys that are available in each record.
 To
 see what other keys are available, see data/consumer.clj<sup>[6](#consumerdata)</sup>